 You don’t have to be a seasoned adventurer to hike from Jiankou to Mutianyu Great Wall.
 But just because it’s popular doesn’t mean it’s easy.
 If you’re thinking about hiking it for the first time, consider these tips before you go.

 1. Dress Appropriately.

 You can climb to reach Zhengbeilou Tower in a sturdy pair of sneakers, but it’s best to opt for something with ankle support.
 The trail is steep and mostly dirt.

-You probably don’t need hiking poles, but it’s a good idea to bring along a sunhat and sunglasses in Summer and Fall.
+You probably need hiking poles, and it’s a good idea to bring along a sunhat and sunglasses in Summer and Fall.
 If possible, avoid wearing cotton – it traps moisture in summer.
 Wool or microfiber clothing is best.

 2. Pack Light.

 Packing only the essentials can help you hike Jiankou & Mutianyu successfully.
 Avoid bringing unnecessary items that will only make your backpack heavy and bulky.

 Just bring only what you need like water, snacks, hat, etc. for a day hike.
-You’ll fell more comfortable on your journey with a lighter pack.
+You’ll feel more comfortable on your journey with a lighter pack.

 3. Eat A Big Breakfast Before Your Hike.

 Eating a lot of food will boost your metabolism, which will generate body heat, and keep you going all the way to the top.

 4. Postpone Your Hike If the Weather Is Bad.

 The weather in Jiankou Great Wall is unpredictable, and it change unexpectedly.
 Before you start your walk check Jiankou & Mutianyu Weather Forecast – if high winds, heavy rain/snow or low cloud is predicted, it is better to save your walk for a clearer day.